 Every great digital workplace strategy starts with research.
 This involves talking to experts (people inside and outside your company) who have been involved in creating successful digital workplace solutions.
 Use the information you gather to validate assumptions about employee needs and to identify stakeholder expectations.

 Do a simple poll

 Rushed for time?
 Don't have a lot of resources?
 One of the simplest research tools is a poll.
-It is simple, easy and quick.
-We don't recommend this as your only research tool, but ideal when you are in the early stages of preparation and/or planning.
-It can quickly give you insights from key stakeholders on levels of interest, business challenges and needs.
+We don't recommend using this as your only research tool, but it's an ideal tool when you are in the early stages of preparation and/or planning.
+It can quickly give you insights from key stakeholders on levels of interest, business challenges, and needs.

 Survey your employees

 Many of our most successful customers start their research with a simple employee survey to gather feedback from various internal stakeholder groups.
 Depending on the size and complexity of your organization, you can start with one survey or design multiple options for specific stakeholder groups such as:

 Use cases are a great tool for clarifying the business challenge you’re trying to solve and what you need to do to solve it.
 A use case is very specific in terms of how users interact with the software system to achieve a goal.
 It should outline the specific, concrete things a user can do with the solution.
 Key components of a use case include:

 Title:Usually the business challenge